Short-term rentals tax

 Can a County tax help fund affordable housing initiatives?

 The issue of short-term rentals, including Airbnb, is important to residents.
 Many people are struggling to find affordable housing and worry that short-term rentals are contributing to an increasingly cost-prohibitive market.
+While not definitive, there is evidence that STRs reduce long-term housing and/or rental supply.
 While I share those concerns, I would also like to acknowledge that owners of short-term rental properties have invested time, money, and energy into our community.

 Creating a county lodging tax is not inherently in favor of or against short-term rentals—the tax is unlikely to impact the growth of the market.
 In addition, since zoning happens at the city, town, and village level, Columbia County is unlikely to create regulations regarding where and under what conditions a short-term rental can exist.
 It is possible that the County could provide municipalities with compliance support—to help municipalities enforce whatever regulations they create.

 New York State law allows for counties to levy a lodging tax.
 Unlike sales tax, the state does not take a cut and 100% of the revenue stays local.

 The City of Hudson charges a 4% lodging tax.